algorithmica-org/algorithmica/content/english/hpc/simd/moving.md

 MMX was originally used the integer (64-bit mantissa) part of a 80-bit float.

-Gather, scatter, non-temporal load and store
+(Gather, scatter?), non-temporal load and store

 Extracting and broadcasting